OlivierdeSwart/optium_capital_2/README.md

-# 📊 Financial Report Generator
+# 💼 Optium Capital – Financial Report Generator

 This tool lets you generate financial summaries from hundreds of Excel files, using a simple browser-based interface — no coding experience needed.